 - Asking for cash upfront: Under no circumstances are FEMA and other agency representatives allowed to accept money.
-FEMA inspectors assess damage but do not hire or endorse specific contractors.
+FEMA inspectors assess the damage but do not hire or endorse specific contractors.

 - Get a written estimate.
 Compare services and prices before making a final decision.
 Also, read the fine print.
 Some contractors charge a fee for a written estimate, which is often applied to the cost of subsequent repairs they make.

 - Check references.
-Contractors should be willing to provide names of previous customers.
+Contractors should be willing to provide the names of previous customers.
 Call several former customers who had similar work done to make sure they were satisfied with the job.

 - Ask for proof of insurance.
 Make sure the contractor carries general liability and workers’ compensation insurance.
 If the contractor is not insured, you may be liable for accidents that occur on the property.